U.S. seeks 'substantial' fines in Fiat Chrysler emissions case -source

 Regulators have said Fiat Chrysler diesel vehicles had undisclosed emissions controls that allowed vehicles to emit excess pollution during normal driving.
 The company has denied wrongdoing, saying there was never an attempt to create software to cheat emissions rules.

-Fiat Chrysler’s emissions case came after Volkswagen AG’s diesel emissions scandal prompted increased industry scrutiny.
-(Reporting by David Shepardson; Editing by Cynthia Osterman)
+Fiat Chrysler’s emissions case comes after Volkswagen AG’s (VOWG_p.DE) diesel emissions scandal prompted increased industry scrutiny.